རླུང་རྟ lit. 'wind horse'

 What is a prayer flag?

-Click here for a good explanation on prayer flags and the tradition behind them.
+Click here for a short explanation about prayer flags and their origin on the Maitreya website.

-At the bottom of this page you will find a detailed explanation on how to transfer/remove the blessing of the prayer flags.
+At the bottom of this page you will find information on how to remove/replace prayer flags.

 Prayer flags between two mountains near the Jonang monastery in Northern India.